graphql-python/graphql-core/docs/usage/methods.rst

             return droid_data.get(id)

-Since we haven't defined synchronous methods only, we will use the :func:`graphql.graphql_sync` function to execute a query, passing a ``Root()`` object as the ``root_value``::
+Since we have defined synchronous methods only, we will use the :func:`graphql.graphql_sync` function to execute a query, passing a ``Root()`` object as the ``root_value``::